Drink drive bill passes first reading

 The bill in the name of Coromandel MP Scott Simpson allows a positive breath test to be used as evidence in a prosecution.

 Currently, such a test result is not admissible in evidence if the suspect has chosen to have a blood test.

 The bill was passed by 105 votes to 15, with the Green and Mana parties opposing it.

-Next story in Political: Minister confident of fast-track visa bearers
+Next story in Politics: Minister confident of fast-track visa bearers

 Copyright © 2012, Radio New Zealand